-8 If you are reading this, the world apparently did not come to an end as the clock ticked past 6/6/6.
+&lt;sup>8 If you are reading this, the world apparently did not come to an end as the clock ticked past 6/6/6.

-In version 11.0, it is not possible to create instances of OLEControl objects using \square NEW. (or classes which derive from OLEControls).
-This limitation will be lifted in a subsequent release.
+It is not possible to create instances of OLEControl objects using INEW. (or classes which derive from OLEControls).
+This limitation may be lifted in a subsequent release.